buechler314/balloon_predictions/README.txt

 University of Michigan, Ann Arbor MI
 Last Updated: 08/30/2019

-The following are descriptions of python scripts and .txt files associated with all things high altitude balloons
+The following are descriptions of python scripts and .txt files associated with all things high altitude balloons.

 ---------------- Balloon.py -------------------------------------
 DESCRIPTION: